Grix

 Positions

 Positioning your columns inside the grix can be really helpful.
-Using the

-.pos-
+Using the .pos-

-prefix, you can place any box at any place of your row if there is no places taken after
+you can place any box at any place in your row if there is no places taken after this one on the

-this one on the same row.
 For example, if you have 4 columns on a row, and you add a column at

 .pos-xs2

-, this column will go on the next row and is gonna be placed at the 2nd place.
+, this column will go on the next row and is gonna be placed at the 2nd

 Commonly, .pos-xs1